Ricci-flat metrics on Calabi-Yau manifolds: Abstract

 \section{Abstract}

-We study the space of Ricci-flat K\"ahler metrics on a given Calabi-Yau manifolds, pose a number of questions about their possible degenerations, and survey some recent results on these questions.
+We study the space of Ricci-flat K\"ahler metrics on a given Calabi-Yau manifold, pose a number of questions about their possible degenerations, and survey some recent results on these questions.